kwaldenphd/python-workflows/README.md

 UnlockDoor(door)
 ```

-*Prof. Walden's note: In this example, door is the object or piece of data the functions act on.*
+*Prof. Walden's note: In this example, door is still an object, but the functions that reference the object aren't connected or associated with it.*

-"Object-oriented programming combines code and data, so that, rather than having separate functions act on doors, we design doors that have methods that can act on themselves.
+<blockquote>"Object-oriented programming combines code and data, so that, rather than having separate functions act on doors, we design doors that have methods that can act on themselves.
 Methods represent something the object can do, and are typically defined using verbs.
-Object-oriented door pseudocode might look like:
+Object-oriented door pseudocode might look like:</blockquote>

 ```
 # object-oriented programming with methods